CathalD/BlueCarbon_Eelgrass_Workshop/03_Field_Methods/README.md

 ## Overview

-This section of the workshop focuses on **collecting the data**.
+This section of the workshop focuses on **collecting the data** in the field.
 Once the sampling design is set ([Section 2](../02_Project_Planning/)), it's time for the field team to collect **sediment cores** at the planned locations.
-Here we cover the necessary equipment, tips for consistent coring, compaction measurement, and completing data sheets.
+Here we cover the necessary equipment, tips for consistent coring, compaction measurement, and completing the data sheets (for claude Link the data sheets in here).

-This section follows WWF-Canada's field guide (*Part 2: Obtaining Sediment Cores*, pp. 8–14 of the [Coastal Blue Carbon Field Guide](../Coastal-Blue-Carbon-Field-Guide-FINAL.pdf)), as well as some accompanying videos.
 The method shown is push (also known as percussion) coring with a PVC pipe, a cost-effective method that is commonly used in coastal ecosystems.
 Note that equipment requirements are similar for both salt marsh and seagrass ecosystems, and the methods may need to be adapted for the conditions you are working in.

-**⚠️ Important note — coring underwater.** The videos show coring in tidal marsh ecosystems, *above* the water table, whereas seagrass/eelgrass ecosystems tend to be fully covered by the tides, especially areas further from the coast, where coring takes place **underwater**.
+**Important note when coring underwater.** The videos show coring in tidal marsh ecosystems, *above* the water table, whereas seagrass/eelgrass ecosystems tend to be fully covered by the tides, especially areas further from the coast, where coring takes place **underwater**.
 The good news: the method is essentially the same, with **one additional piece of equipment** to take those underwater samples (see [Equipment](#equipment), below).

+For Claude Combine this - This section follows WWF-Canada's field guide (*Part 2: Obtaining Sediment Cores*, pp. 8–14 of the [Coastal Blue Carbon Field Guide](../Coastal-Blue-Carbon-Field-Guide-FINAL.pdf)), as well as some accompanying videos (for claudelink the video playlist here).

+And this -
 For more detailed information on push coring, please see the WWF-Canada *[Measuring Carbon in Coastal Sediments](../Coastal-Blue-Carbon-Field-Guide-FINAL.pdf)* (2026), p.8.